SourceFellows/mongo-query/README.md

 > The data and data structures used in the examples come from a [freely available Airbnb example database](./examples/listingsAndReviews.json).
 You will find the [complete ListingAndReview struct](./Expression_types_test.go) in this repo (it's only a subset in the sample above).

-If you want to query the MongoDB collection and search for values with a specific `ListingUrl` and `Name`, you have to write the following:
+If you want to query the MongoDB collection and search for values with a specific `ListingUrl` and `Name` with the **MongoDB-API**, you have to write the following:

 ```Golang
 filter := bson.D{{"$and", []bson.D{